 Price is one other benefit when deciding to pick one of these delicious wines.
 Many New Zealand Sauvignon Blancs are well priced between $8-$23 a bottle, with around a 2 year drinking window for optimal enjoyment.

 After delving into Sauvignon Blanc for a bit, and while there is still warmth of summer in the air, there a certainly a few other New Zealand varietals to try.
 Riesling is another wonderful summer wine and New Zealand vineyards have excellent vintages.
 New Zealand also produces wonderful Pinot Gris and if you’re seeking a good red, the New Zealand Pinot Noir and Merlot are well regarded.

 Whether you are just beginning to realize the wonders of the grape or are a collector of many years, Molly’s Spirits wine staff has the experience and knowledge to help with any question and/or need you may have regarding your next wine purchase.
 They love their wine and they love helping our customers find the right wine.

 How much do you really know about rosé?
-Here are a four fun facts we thought you would be interesting in hearing about.
+Here are four fun rosé wine facts we thought you would be interested in hearing about.